nagasudhirpulla/taming_python/blog/skills/oauth_authorize_code_flow.md

 * In this post we will learn how can we secure server-side web applications with **OAuth 2.0 Authorization Code flow**

 ## Why use OAuth 2.0 Authorization Code flow
-* The users information can be managed and stored securely in the OAuth server and need not be created separately in each web application
+* The users information (name, email, roles etc.,) can be managed and stored securely in the OAuth server and need not be created separately in each web application
 * The login screen, user account management, user administration pages are implemented by the OAuth server.
 Hence web applications can choose not to store users information in a database or implement login, account management and user administration pages.
 * Since the users information is centrally stored in the OAuth server, multiple web applications can make users login with same credentials in a single login screen, thus facilitating Single-Sign-On (SSO)
 * Web applications can be restricted to access only necessary user identity information from OAuth server